inigolabs/inigolabs.github.io/docs/deployment/standalone_agent.md

 ### Basic Configuration

-Configuring the agent can be done using a yaml config file names `config.yml` or environment variables.
+Configuring the agent can be done using a yaml config file named `config.yml` or using environment variables.
 You can use both configuration methods together.
 For instance you should not store your token in your repository, you can use the environment variable for the token and the `config.yml` for the other coniguration knobs.
 In case a configuration knob is present in both the yaml and environment, the environment variable will take higher precedence.